vtrvtr/al_phonebook/docs/development.md

 ## Delete functionality

 Delete functionality is actually not in the prompt for the task.
 I was going to implement it, but I'll skip since it was not asked for.

+# Further work

+* Clarify what "display information in at least 2 ways" mean.
+I didn't have enough time to implement it, but `rich` offers lots of customization for how to display the text in the terminal.
+Anyway, my plan was to write a `Printer` class that would have a `formatter` argument, which in turn would translate an `Item` to some kind of formatting.
+If the task was to implement different kinds of text styles, `formatter` could do that exposing a subset of `rich`s styling capabilities.
+If it would be more of a layout question, e.g how many fields to display, then maybe isolate that part into an object that would take an `Item` and return only the fields specified by the user.